Janarthanan2107/Hrms-frontend/README.md

-Packages has been successfully initalizer!
+layout and dasshboard setup has been completed